mrhrifat/advance-javascript/README.md

 **Note:** There is more ES6 concept like Error Handling, Asynchronous JavaScript, Async Await, Promise.
 I will cover this in [Development JavaScript](https://github.com/mrhrifat/development-javascript) repository.

+## How To Contribute
+I will be open to any contribution.
+If you have any idea, please let me know.
+- Fork the repository.
+- Make your changes.
+- Commit your changes.
+- Create a pull request.
+- Wait for the pull request to be merged.

+**Note:** If you want to do a major changes than first create an Issue.

+## License
+This project is licensed under [GPL-3.0](https://github.com/mrhrifat/advance-javascript/blob/master/LICENSE.md).